Sharps Container Disposal

 • Needles.
 Hollow needles used for injecting medications.

 • Syringes.
-The “plunger” body used to inject drugs.
-May have needle attached.
+The “plunger” body that is used to inject drugs.
+May have a needle attached.

 • Lancets.
 AKA “fingerstick” devices.
 These short, double-edged blades are used to get blood drops for testing.
 (Think, “diabetes blood test prick.”)